-Directors: J. Barlow (Director of Glenn L. Martin Wind Tunnel), R. Sedwick (Assoc Prof & Director of Honors Program)
+Directors: R. Sedwick (Assoc Prof & Director of Honors Program)

-Professors: J. Baeder, O. Bauchau (Igor Sikorsky Distinguished Professor of Rotorcraft), C. Cadou, R. Celi, I. Chopra (Distinguished University Professor and Alfred Gessow Professor of Rotorcraft Engineering), W. Fourney (Professor, Associate Dean of Engineering), S. Lee, M. Lewis, E. Oran (Glenn L. Martin Institute Professor), D. Paley (Willis H. Young Jr. Professor of Aerospace Engineering Education), D. Pines (Dean, Clark School of Engineering), K. Yu
+Professors: J. Baeder, O. Bauchau (Igor Sikorsky Distinguished Professor of Rotorcraft), C. Cadou, R. Celi, I. Chopra (Distinguished University Professor and Alfred Gessow Professor of Rotorcraft Engineering), S. Lee, E. Oran (Glenn L. Martin Institute Professor), D. Paley (Willis H. Young Jr. Professor of Aerospace Engineering Education), D. Pines (Dean, Clark School of Engineering), K. Yu

 Associate Professors: D. Akin, A. Datta, A. Jones, P. Martin, R. Sedwick, A. Winkelmann

 Assistant Professors: C. Hartzell, S. Laurence, M. Otte, H. Xu

 Lecturers: V. Banes, B. Barbee, A. Becnel, C. Carignan, L. Healy, D. Israel, K. Lewy, J. Mitchell, E., D. Palumbo, E. Silk

 Affiliate Associate Professors: M. Gollner

 Professors Emeriti: J. Anderson, W. Fourney, J. Hubbard, J. Leishman, M. Lewis